-To account for WET in Zero and DEAR:
+To account for WET in Xero and DEAR:

 - Create a liability account using Xero where you will map WET directly.

 - Refresh your chart of accounts in DEAR.
-The new created account in Xero will now be available in DEAR.
+The newly created account in Xero will now be available in DEAR.

-- In the additional costs section of a sale invoice, include the WET service item Make sure you select the WET account that was created in Xero under the account column to ensure the WET is mapped to the correct COA.
+- In the additional costs section of a sale invoice, include the WET service item.
+Make sure you select the WET account that was created in Xero under the account column to ensure the WET is mapped to the correct account in your COA.

-In the example below the WET amount will total to $153.12 (This was worked out by multiplying the total product line items before tax by 29%).
+In the example below the WET amount will total to $217.50 (this was worked out by multiplying the total product line items before tax by 29%).
 GST is then applied to the total.

 - This is how the above transactions affect the General Ledger Report in Xero.

-- Under Settings in Xero (Click General settings > Financial Settings) you will need to check the Wine Equalisation Tax box.
+- Under Financial Settings in Xero (go to Accounting → Advanced → Financial Settings) you will need to check the Wine Equalisation Tax box.
 An additional tax section will appear in your Business Activity Statements.

 Please note that the WET amount will need to be manually entered into the BAS.